Glints (musician)

-Jan Maarschalk Lemmens, professionally known as Glints, is a Flemish musician.
+Jan Maarschalk Lemmens, professionally known as Glints, is a Flemish rapper and singer.
 Born in Antwerp, he released his first single "Dread" in 2014, with the self-titled début EP Glints following a year later.

 In 2018, Glints released the single "Bugatti", the lead single off an as of now untitled first album.
 The song marked a shift away from his prior indie pop sound into more grime-influenced material, and became a minor hit in Belgium.
 Glints has also collaborated with electronic duo VRWRK on several occasions, most notoriously on their single "New Flow".

 Glints has played sets at several major music festivals, notably at Pukkelpop in 2017.